garrandall/popular-music-data/tracks/unfaithfully-yours--our-love--stephen-bishop.md

 One love, just one love
 Makes me happy, so happy
 One love, just one love
-Makes me happy, ooh, so happy
+Makes me happy, oh, so happy

 Oh, oh